-The 2015 seminar route is currently being planned to include stops at a Wisconsin business, dairy farm, Native American reservation, UW System campus, tourism destination, state correctional institution, and a Milwaukee high school.
+The 2016 seminar route is currently being planned.
+The 2015 route included stops at a Wisconsin business, dairy farm, Native American reservation, UW System campus, tourism destination, state correctional institution, and a Milwaukee high school.
 Experts from UW-Madison will join us for bus lectures throughout the week.

 Who May Apply

 - New faculty members

 By March 2, all nominations are due in the deans' offices.
 Space is limited and early nominations are encouraged.
 After nomination forms are submitted, deans recommend candidates for selection to the Provost's Office.
 By mid-April, approximately 40 people from a cross-section of schools and colleges and disciplines will be selected to participate.

 To Apply or Nominate